 Then this week… an entirely different football team showed up.
 I know part of that was that they were over the virus that plagued the team last week.
 However, you may have noticed that both Elizabeth and Faust were at the game (not together, they don’t know each other) for the first time this season.
 Suddenly Iowa State doesn’t suck.
 One of them is clearly good luck and they both better go to every game the rest of the season.

 One thing I’ve learned in my long tenure as an Iowa State fan, I am not good luck.
 But I digress…

 There weren’t any other big milestones reached this week.
 But we are closing in on some big ones next week.
 However, there was some heartache.
 Becky and Ernie could not build on their submissions from last week.
 Their streaks are over before they even began.

 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-STREET PHOTOGRAPHY!
-What a great theme for Year 9 of THE WEEKLY PHOTO CHALLENGE!
+ARCHITECTURE!
+What a great theme for Year 10 of THE WEEKLY PHOTO CHALLENGE!

 You can send your images to either firstname.lastname@example.org OR you may text them to my Pixel 5.

-That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing your idea of STREET PHOTOGRAPHY in this place that learned many a lesson on the streets next Monday.
+That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing your idea of ARCHITECTURE in this place that is built on an Apache infrastructure I should next Monday.